 Far from home in the sun soaked terrain of California is Maryland native Patrick Evans, one of the latest to follow the industry out to its epicenter.
 Born in Annapolis, he was quickly relocated to the east coast in North Carolina, where he grew up riding and racing alongside the sport’s top stars of today like Jordon Smith and Cooper Webb.
 Though once he found himself at the Joe Gibbs Racing compound with a camera in his hands, his path soon changed.
 The itch to get on two wheels soon morphed into a desire to get behind the lens, and through a couple of opportunities along the way, Patrick has found himself beside some of the world’s biggest athletes in motocross, BMX, and even surfing.
 While by most measures successful, Patrick is still out there looking for his shot to prove just how talented he really is.

-I could imagine …that just caught me off guard a little bit [that you’re with Malcolm right now].
 You were out at Pala the other day filming with Axell Hodges?

 Yeah, I only live like thirty minutes from there so if I go I’ll ride with Axell and those dudes.
 I’ll bring a camera every once in a while.
 Brian McCarty has been staying at our house for a little bit, and he decided to go out there so I went with him.
 Axell’s always there, so I just filmed those dudes.